Our program will not be requiring the GRE for this current application cycle.

-We realize some of you may have already taken the GRE, in anticipation of applying to graduate schools this coming academic year; other programs you are applying to may still require it, or may make changes to this upcoming application cycle due to the global pandemic.
+We realize some of you may have already taken the GRE, in anticipation of applying to graduate schools this coming academic year; other programs you are applying to may still require it.
 Please know that if you already took the GRE and requested the scores be sent to UNC, we will not be looking at them, and they will not be factored into admissions decisions for this current application cycle.

 Submission of letters of recommendation to CSDCAS is electronic and they upload directly to your application.